The Ultimate Criminal Justice Career Guide

 Those who want to be a part of the Criminal Justice system can build their career by studying Criminal Justice.
 Often used interchangeably with criminal law and criminology, Criminal Justice refers to the interdisciplinary study of the police, criminal courts, correctional institutions, and juvenile justice agencies.

-Students who are interested in working in this field will be glad to know that the Criminal Justice employment outlook is looking good.
+Students who are interested in working in this field will be glad to know that the outlook for criminal justice employment is good.
 It also compensates well.
 A probation officer, for example, can earn as much as $59,860 annually.

 Criminal Justice as a Degree